 Figure 2.2b: Type in a Name and Select the Operating System for the New Virtual Machine

-Enter a name for the virtual machine, then click the "Operating System" drop-down menu and select BSD.
-For a 64-bit or "x64" FreeNAS® install, select "FreeBSD (64-bit)" from the "Version" dropdown.
-For a 32-bit or "x86" install, select "FreeBSD".
-If you plan to use more than 4096MB of RAM, you must select "FreeBSD (64-bit)" and use 64-bit FreeNAS® install media.
+Click the “Next” button to see the screen in Figure 2.2b.
+Enter a name for the virtual machine, click the “Operating System” drop-down menu and select BSD, and select “FreeBSD (64-bit)” from the “Version” dropdown.
 Click "Next" to see the screen in Figure 2.2c.

 Figure 2.2c: Select the Amount of Memory Reserved for the Virtual Machine

-Figure 2.2d: Select Whether to Use an Existing or Create a New Virtual Disk
+Figure 2.2d: Select Whether to Use an Existing or Create a New Virtual Hard Drive

-- VDI: Virtual Disk Image is the format used by VirtualBox.
-Select this option if you downloaded the ISO.
+- VDI: select this option if you downloaded the ISO.

-- VMDK: Virtual Machine Disk is the format used by VMWare.
-Select this option if you converted the .img file to VMDK format using the instructions in Running FreeNAS® from a USB Image.
+- VMDK: select this option if you converted the .img file to VMDK format using the instructions in Running FreeNAS® from a USB Image.